poppies and veronica

 Annual plant, open pollinated.

-Homesteader Pea seeds, also known as Lincoln, are an old homestead shelling shelling type, ideal for fresh eating and freezing.
-They were first intorduced in 1908.
-It is a high yileding plant that grows to 30” high, producing medium sized pods (4-5”) with 7-9 peas per pod.
+Homesteader Pea seeds, also known as Lincoln, are an old homestead shelling type, ideal for fresh eating and freezing.
+They were first introduced in 1908.
+It is a high yielding plant that grows to 30” high, producing medium sized pods (4-5”) with 7-9 peas per pod.
 Does very well in the warmer months of summer.
 A great choice for small gardens as these vines are quite compact.

 Matures in 67 days.
 Open pollinated.